coolrobloxgamerboy17/HiAnime-To-Mal/README.md

 # HiAnime-To-Mal

-**How to use**
+**How to Use**
-1. Run "Main.py"
+1. Run `Main.py`.
-2. Input your HiAnime "connect.sid" cookie (Look below to see how to get it)
+2. Input your HiAnime "connect.sid" cookie (see below for instructions on how to obtain it).
-3. Wait until it finishes
+3. Wait until the script finishes.
-4. Wait again for the script to get Mal ids (might take like 5m)
+4. Wait for the script to retrieve Mal IDs (this might take about 5 minutes).
-5. Input your "cURL (bash)" request (Look below again to see how)
+5. Input your "cURL (bash)" request (see below for instructions).
-6. Wait for the script to add the anime to your Mal list
+6. Wait for the script to add the anime to your Mal list.
-7. All Done
+7. All done!

 <br>

-**How to get the stuff**
+**How to Obtain the Required Information**
 - *connect.sid*
-  1. Login to HiAnime and go the home page (You cannot be on a anime page.
-It will redirect you)
+  1. Log in to HiAnime and go to the home page (you cannot be on an anime page, as it will redirect you).
-  2. Right click on HiAnime and press "Inspect element"
+  2. Right-click on the HiAnime page and select "Inspect Element."
-  3. Go to "Application" at the top and click on it
+  3. Go to "Application" at the top and click on it.
-  4. On the left click on the "Cookies" dropdown button
+  4. In the left panel, click on the "Cookies" dropdown.
-  5. In the dropdown menu click on "https://hianime.to"
+  5. In the dropdown menu, select "https://hianime.to."
-  6. Now find "connect.sid", copy it and then paste it in the "Main.py" terminal
+  6. Find "connect.sid," copy it, and paste it into the "Main.py" terminal.

 - *cURL*
-  1. Login to Mal
+  1. Log in to MyAnimeList (Mal).
-  2. Go to a random anime that is not in your list (I like to do "One Piece")
+  2. Go to a random anime that is not in your list (I like to use "One Piece").
-  3. Right click on the Mal anime page and press "Inspect element"
+  3. Right-click on the Mal anime page and select "Inspect Element."
-  4. Wait for the page to !fully! load and then press on the "(\)" icon next to the red icon.
-It should be just under network.
-If you hover over it for like 2 seconds it should say "Clear network log - Ctrl+L"
+  4. Wait for the page to fully load, then click the "(\)" icon next to the red icon, located just under the "Network" tab.
+If you hover over it for a couple of seconds, it should say "Clear network log - Ctrl+L."
-  5. Click on add to list and check in the "Inspect element" page again
+  5. Click "Add to List" and check the "Inspect Element" panel again.
-  6. There should be a new item with this icon -> " $\color{orange}{\lbrace;\rbrace}$ ".
-It should be called "add.json" (next step below)
+  6. There should be a new item with this icon -> "$\color{orange}{\lbrace;\rbrace}$."
+It should be called "add.json" (see the next step).
-  7. Right click on it, hover over copy, and press "Copy as cURL (bash)"
+  7. Right-click on it, hover over "Copy," and select "Copy as cURL (bash)."
-  8. Paste it in the "Main.py" terminal (as 1 line)
+  8. Paste it into the "Main.py" terminal (as one line).

 <br>

-**To do list**
+**To-Do List**
-- Add a terminal that opens showing the progress of something that takes long.
+- Add a terminal that opens to show the progress of long-running tasks.
-- Add AniList also.
+- Add AniList support.
+- Implement step-saving to avoid redoing tasks in case of mistakes.
+- Add cURL validation to check if it is valid.
-- Fix the error code 400's and 405's.
-With the 405's I need to fix the "fixing".
+- Fix error codes 400 and 405; for the 405 errors, I need to address the "fixing."
-- Make all the prints amazing (look cool).
+- Enhance print statements for better visual appeal.
-- Add checking for lost anime back.
+- Implement a check for lost anime.
-- Make the printing show the name not the Id (Also the status).
+- Display the name instead of the ID (and include the status).
-- Add the Hawk Tuah girl rugpulling her crypto coin while talking on talk tuah.
+- Add the Hawk Tuah girl rug-pulling her crypto coin while talking on Talk Tuah.

 <br>

 **Info**
-- I really wouldnt use this script right now since it's kinda ass.
-It can only do like 120-140 before it breaks for some reason.
+- I would not recommend using this script right now, as it has some limitations.
+It can only handle about 120-140 requests before it breaks for some reason.
-- If anyone wants to fork this or something, do it.
+- If anyone wants to fork this or something similar, feel free to do so.